bjoshua/apt_mirror/README.md

 }
 ```

-iterate over each entry with a apt-mirror_mirror create action.
+iterate over each entry with a apt_mirror_mirror create action.

 # Dev Notes